aralroca/etiketai/CONTRIBUTING.md

 # Contributing

-This document is intended for developers interest in making contributions to Labelai.
+This document is intended for developers interest in making contributions to Etiketai.

 ## Getting Started

 This steps will help you to set up your development environment.
-That includes all dependencies we use to build Labelai and developer tooling.
+That includes all dependencies we use to build Etiketai and developer tooling.

-1. Clone the git repository: `git clone git@github.com:aralroca/labelai.git`
+1. Clone the git repository: `git clone git@github.com:aralroca/etiketai.git`
-2. Go into the cloned folder: `cd labelai/`
+2. Go into the cloned folder: `cd etiketai/`
 3. Install all dependencies: `yarn`
 4. Open the app in localhost: `yarn dev`